Skip to content

 Thanks again for coming through [Property Address].
 It sounded like you liked [feature] but had reservations about [price / layout / location / condition].

-I pulled a few options that are closer to what you described and should save you from touring homes that obviously miss the mark.
+I pulled a few options that are closer to what you described.

 Best,